Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 :::caution

 In this code, we assumed, that `message` event is sent only by native application which is not always true in real applications.
 Additionally, we didn't check if `data` is really `string`.
-In your code, don't forget to check each type and appropriately process incoming event.
+Don't forget to check each type and appropriately process incoming event.

 :::